FreeCAD/FreeCAD-documentation/wiki/Macro_Spreadsheet2html.md

     File is saved in user Documents with similar name as the fc-file.
     All cells with content are included in the exported range.

-    To use with LO-Writer:
+    To use with LO-Writer   *
       - open the html-file directly with LO-Writer

-    To use with LO-Calc:
+    To use with LO-Calc   *
       - create new LO-Calc doc
-      - menu: "Sheet/Link to External Data" and select the generated html file
+      - menu   * "Sheet/Link to External Data" and select the generated html file

-    There are 5 options for the generated html:
+    There are 5 options for the generated html   *
       - values without any formatting or comments
       - values with formatting & comments (default)
       - formulas with formatting & comments